aiokitchen/aiomisc/docs/source/context.rst

 Context
 =======

-Services can require each others data.
-In this case you should use ``Context``.
+Services can require each other's data.
+In this case, you should use ``Context``.

 ``Context`` is a repository associated with the running ``entrypoint``.

 ``Context``-object will be created when ``entrypoint`` starts and linked to the running event loop.

-Cross dependent services might await or set each others data via the context.
+Cross-dependent services might await or set each other's data via the context.

 For service instances ``self.context`` is available since ``entrypoint`` started.
 In other cases ``get_context()`` function returns current context.